ROYAL JARRAL RAJPUT - RJR

 Titles and Styles in the UK

-Jarral Rajputs still use their ancestral titles' such as Raja or Mirza.
-The 'Mirza' title is a high title of nobility, which was conferred upon by the Mughal emperor of India, Shah Jahan and as a result of the inter marriages that followed.
+Jarral Rajputs still use their ancestral titles' such as Raja.
+This title is a form of nobility and means princely ruler.
+Many other titles were conferred upon by the Mughal emperor of India, Shah Jahan and as a result of the inter marriages that followed.

 Royal Jarral Heritage in the United Kingdom

 The Jarral Kings lineage can still be traced back to Rajouri, Kashmir.